bruce30709/google-crawl-10-picture/README.md

 # google_crawl_20pictures
-it can be used to crawl 10 pictures from google.
+It can be used to crawl 10 pictures from google.